Refurbishment Programme

 We are fortunate in owning a large shed at the front of the building.
 Future plans are to convert the shed into a 2nd hand shop, leaving some space for storage and a workshop.
 Children and young people would be involved in the running of the shop.
 The project will bring in a regular income for the centre.

-Alongside the conversion of the shed we plan to pull down and rebuild the front wall which is currently in a poor state of repair.
+Alongside the conversion of the shed we plan, in the future to pull down and rebuild the front wall which is currently in a poor state of repair.